mal-lang/mal-toolbox-tutorial/guides/run_simulation.md

 # Format is the same for observable_steps, actionable_steps, false_positive_rates, false_negative_rates and all are optional.
 ```

-The scenario file can then be run with the MalSimulator cli: `malsim scenario_file.yml` which also takes some optional args like seed and ttc mode.
+The scenario file can be run with the MalSimulator cli: `malsim guides/scripts/scenario.yml` which also takes some optional args like seed and ttc mode.

 It can also be run programatically like this:
 ```python